 Rob responded - Don't forget that car batteries don't like to be flat for too long - it causes sulfation and shortens the life of the battery.
 And since you did get a quality battery it would be a shame to lose it.

 Generators are more tolerant of the sick/flat battery.
-Generators self-excite up to full voltage very easily, even with just a few battery volts (dead battery); but with an alternator, a successful push start is less likely since it may not self-excite to start charging.
+Generators self-excite up to full voltage very easily, even with just a few battery volts to start with (half dead battery); but with an alternator, a successful push start is less likely since it may not self-excite to start charging.
 It will still jump start just fine (because it will then "see" 12v from the other battery so will self-excite just fine).
 If the Gen/Alt light extinguishes once the engine is started, the battery is getting charged.